Das Goldene Lenkrad: History

 The prize was initiated by the publisher Axel Springer, who commissioned the former BamS author Hermann Harster to carry it out.
 In contrast to other car awards such as the Car of the Year, the prizewinners are not determined by journalists or readers, but in two-day test drives by an independent jury of experts, racing drivers and prominent drivers.
 The award ceremony takes place annually in November in Berlin.
 With the assumption of editorial responsibility by Peter Maahn, then head of the Auto department at BamS, the criteria of the award were professionalised in 1979.
 Over the years, the Golden Steering Wheel has developed into an institution which, according to a survey, is the most important German award for automobiles.

 The award ceremony was broadcast on the ZDF television channel on 12 November 2000.
 Presented by Johannes B. Kerner, produced by Schwartzkopff-TV, the award winners were presented in Hangar 2 at Tempelhof Airport.

 After 21 years, Maahn handed over responsibility to his successor Joachim Walther in December 2000.
 In 2007, the Green Steering Wheel was awarded for the best environmental innovation for the first time.

 Since this year, Tom Drechsler, Editor-in-Chief Auto of the BILD Group and Editor-in-Chief AUTO BILD, together with Marion Horn, Editor-in-Chief of the BamS, bear overall editorial responsibility for the Golden Steering Wheel.

 The trophy

 The Golden Steering Wheel is made of gold plated brass and was designed in November 1975 by the then 82-year-old goldsmith Walter W. Franke.
-Within three days and nights, he carved a 32-centimeter-high pedestal and the 15-centimeter diameter steering wheel from wood.
+Within three days and nights, he carved a 32-centimetre-high pedestal and the 15-centimetre diameter steering wheel from wood.
 This wooden model then served as a model for the brass casting, which was finally covered with gold.

 The lettering on the base contains the name of the vehicle class, the vehicle, the manufacturer and the date on which the prize was awarded.